About RU Server

-Remote Utilities Server (hereinafter just "Server") is self-hosted server software that you can install on your premises.
+Remote Utilities Server (hereinafter "Server") is self-hosted server software that you can install on your premises.
 The Server integrates with Remote Utilities and enhances its capabilities with added features, such as address book synchronization and authorization.

 The Server can perform three roles:

 - Relay server.
-The Server acts as an intermediary through which an Internet-ID connection is established.
+The Server acts as an intermediary for Internet-ID connection.

 - Sync server.
 The Server is used for address book synchronization between multiple techs.

 - Authorization server.
 The Server stores access permissions and lets technicians authorize (log in) on remote Hosts.

 Each role can be suitable for some usage scenarios and not suitable for others.
 Follow this guide to learn which roles are better suited for your scenario.